 Heads up, Aussies: European Train Ticket Booking, and without the Payment Headaches

-The various national train companies such as Renfe, SNCF, Deutsche Bahn, and Trenitalia also sell their tickets online, but their platforms are generally poorly built and tend to reject many Australians’ credit cards.
+You can also buy directly from the various national European train companies such as Renfe, SNCF, Deutsche Bahn, and Trenitalia also sell their tickets online, but their platforms are generally poorly built and tend to reject many Australians’ credit cards.
 If using those sites, be particularly careful not to be re-directed from their sites to other platforms for non-Europeans with high markups.

 The Problems Aussies Face with European Train Websites and Rail Europe